RyanWickham/Language-Speech-Practice-Helper/README.md

 ## About

-A test application to help practice speaking pronunciation skills for a forign language.
+A test application to help practice speaking pronunciation skills for a foreign language.

 This application is to let the user choose a language, then the user is to write down a word/words/sentence into the text box.
 The user is then to press the record button and speek the word/words there were typed.